cjhdev/moda/readme.md

 # MODA - Modular AES

-An easy to integrate AES implementation.
+An easy to integrate AES implementation for resource constrained targets.

 Modules: